byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 It should be pointed out, however, that even though using TridyDB like this is *stateful*, it is not, at the same time, *persistent*.
 Whenever Tridy is used as a package, the first call to `tridy.query(...)` is always one that is working with a fresh object/root module, or in other words, one that is totally empty.
 Generally speaking, TridyDB as a package is not meant to directly deal with persistent data; instead, the application should be built to handle that on its own, or should alternatively try to interface with TridyDB using one of the available methods more suited to work with persistent data.
 As detailed below, Tridy provides a separate CLI application/client and REST API, which both allow TridyDB to work independently as a separate process, and handle persistence to varying degrees.

 Speaking of this, if `tridy.query(...)` should attempt to contact a server for data storage and retrieval, it also has options for that. `host` controls the hostname to connect to (which is localhost by default), `port` controls the port number to connect to (21780 by default), and `timeout` controls the number of milliseconds to wait for the host to respond back when a request is sent to it (before assuming a 404).
 The default for this is 3 seconds.
 Last, `client_mode` controls whether to enable this network-based paradigm at all or not.
 If `client_mode` *isn't* enabled (as it is by default), then everything will be processed within the one method call, without trying to contact a server to perform the last step of executing and storing the results of the statements.
+More information surrounding client mode [here](#cli-common-client).

 Finally, `tridy.query(...)` has options to alias the keys associated to the various data structures that Tridy uses, which is as well provided with the independent program versions.